Kevin Kolb: Professional career

+Pre-draft

-Kolb was rated as the sixth-best quarterback in the 2007 NFL Draft by NFLDraftScout.com, and was projected to be drafted in the third or fourth round.
+Kolb was rated as the sixth-best quarterback in the 2007 NFL draft by NFLDraftScout.com, and was projected to be drafted in the third or fourth round.
 He hired Jeff Nalley and Vann McElroy as his agents prior to the draft, and they hired former NFL quarterback Jerry Rhome to work with Kolb to get him ready for the pre-draft workouts.
-He worked out with Danny Arnold in Stafford, Texas in February 2007 in order to prepare for the NFL Scouting Combine.
+He worked out with Danny Arnold in Stafford, Texas, in February 2007 in order to prepare for the NFL Scouting Combine.
 Kolb worked out for the Baltimore Ravens in the first week of April, and followed it up with a visit to the Philadelphia Eagles.

 Philadelphia Eagles

-Kolb was drafted by the Philadelphia Eagles in the second round (36th overall) of the 2007 NFL Draft.
+Kolb was selected by the Philadelphia Eagles in the second round (36th overall) of the 2007 NFL draft.
 He was the third quarterback taken in the draft behind JaMarcus Russell (1st overall) and Brady Quinn (22nd overall).
 He signed a four-year, $4.285 million contract with the team on July 25, 2007.
 Kolb spent 2007 as the third-string quarterback behind Donovan McNabb and A. J. Feeley.

 In his second year in the league, Kolb was promoted to second-string quarterback ahead of A. J. Feeley.
 He played the entire second half of the Eagles game against the Baltimore Ravens on November 23 after an infamous benching of McNabb.
 Kolb threw an interception in the endzone to Ed Reed, who took it back 108 yards for a touchdown, an NFL record.
 Kolb completed only 17 passes on 34 attempts for 144 yards, throwing no touchdowns and four interceptions during the season.

-Kolb's first NFL start was a 48–22 loss against the New Orleans Saints at home on September 20, 2009, due to an injury to Donovan McNabb.
+Kolb's first NFL start was a 48–22 loss against the New Orleans Saints at home on September 20, 2009, due to an injury to McNabb.
 His first career touchdown was recorded in the first quarter of that game on a 71-yard pass to DeSean Jackson; he threw for 391 yards on 31 completions.
 On September 27, 2009, Kolb made his second start in place of McNabb, throwing for 327 yards and two touchdowns in a 34–14 win against the Kansas City Chiefs.
 Kolb became the first quarterback in NFL history to throw for more than 300 yards in each of his first two career starts.
 He was named the NFC Offensive Player of the Week after his efforts against the Chiefs.

 Kolb expressed his desire to be the starting quarterback for the Eagles during the 2010 offseason: "Obviously my goal is to be the starter and to start for 16 games and to lead this team as far as we can go.
 Personally, I don't have a lot of personal goals right now, they're more team-oriented, besides me getting on the field and proving I can take over this thing."
 Kolb gained many comparisons to the situation Aaron Rodgers endured backing up Brett Favre during his first three seasons.
 Kolb and Rodgers reached out to one another to share their similar plights.